What Does Good Marketing Cost a B2B SaaS Company?

 Maybe you have a single marketing person on your team and/or an agency you work with.
 Your foundation is a little more solid, but you’re still working on building your efforts.

 When establishing your marketing budget, always remember to set SMART goals to align the budget with your key performance indicators (KPIs).
-Evaluate whether or not your marketing channels align with business objectives, bring in the leads you need, and understand your cost per customer.
+Evaluate whether or not your marketing channels align with business objectives and bring in the leads you need, and make sure you understand your cost per customer.

 I’m an established company.